Neptune Paintings: Adapting a Roman Myth for Modern Times

 In 2015, I began to think about reworking a Roman myth based on the god of the sea, Neptune, and his pursuit of the goddess Salacia.
-The inspiration for this was a memory of a mosaic that I saw many years ago in Herculaneum, but I was also compelled, following a more recent trip to Thailand, to paint a beach scene and incorporate both the male and female figure.
+The inspiration for this was a memory of a mosaic that I saw many years ago in Herculaneum.
+But I was also motivated, following a more recent trip to Thailand, to paint a beach scene and incorporate both the male and female figure.

 The Paintings